 Experimental fusions between drawing and photography thus led to new forms of visual cultures, especially with the advent of digital cameras and advanced telescopes that revealed a world across gulfs of space and time otherwise unavailable to the unaided eye.
 These observations are recorded minutely, the resulting data then passed onto posterity for reference.
 This effectively creates a bridge across generations where histories of observation come together to create an archive of the night sky.

 Narratives around the universe and its constituent lives essentially issued from a single, primordial atom.
 The chemical elements that shaped the breadth of the universe also formed the cells of our bodies.
 Our occupation in time and space then seems both meagre and especial.
-Our bodies host the same matter that constitute the celestial objects.
+Our bodies host the same matter that birthed the celestial objects.
 The human body is essentially a microbial ecosystem, as it involves a multitude of activities where microorganisms feed on, draw from and beget each other for sustenance and multiplication.
-The stars are not too different, as particles from one body cross-pollinate across space to give rise to new celestial objects.
+The stars are not too different, as particles from one body cross-pollinate across space to give rise to new celestial entities.

 How long do thoughts ferment in our heads before we articulate them?

-Do thoughts rot too?
+Are thoughts subject to rot too?

 The process of fermentation involves a gentle bubbling condition; it’s a pulsating transformation of edible matter by organisms that elude the naked eye, much like the matter suspended across the night sky.
 The process involves in-situ ecological reactions that are discernible to the human senses only through its effects.
 The invisible microbes take over the food in the jars, occupying space and time as they feed on the ingredients.
 The microbes will outlive the flesh, as will the stars.